 How do I Read the Website URL Report?

 Take all the data in Excel and immediately put it into a pivot table.
-Before filtering for just the partners, let’s view everything from a high level to see how this network performs in relation to AOL, Bing and Yahoo.
-From there, you can view the Syndicated Partners separately and view metrics like clicks and impressions.
+Before filtering for the partners, let’s view everything from a high level to see how this network performs in relation to AOL, Bing and Yahoo.
+From there, you can view the Syndicate Partners and view metrics like clicks and impressions.
 Since this is a pivot, you want to manually add calculations to this.
-Things that I manually add are the click-through rate, cost per acquisition, and return on ad spend if you track conversions uniquely (or if a conversion is worth the same).
+Things that I add are the click-through rate, cost per acquisition, and return on ad spend if you track conversions uniquely (or if a conversion is worth the same).

 How to Exclude Websites?